Last Updated on

 No. Every Nigerian security operatives on Nigerian roads are the same.
-The officials of the Federal Road Safety Commission (FRSC) who used to be nightmare to commercial drivers in the 1990s have now lost their integrity.
+The officials of the Federal Road Safety Commission (FRSC) who used to be nightmare to commercial drivers in the 1990s have now lost their integrity and dignity.

 At a time they FRSC officials threatened to start taking bribes.

 They are everywhere on Nigerian roads taking bribe in the most sophisticated way.
 They inspect vehicle papers, and road worthiness of vehicle, but commercial drivers on Nigerian roads now put N200 or above inside their vehicle paper the FRSC officials are expected to inspect.

 Instead of inspection, they secretly remove the N200 and return the papers back to the driver.